This article first appeared in Card Player magazine.

 In those days (pre-1978) I was doing substantial research on how a person’s image affected others at the poker table.
 For instance, how could you get more calls when you held a winning hand?
 Act impassive?
 Angry?
 Friendly?
 Insane?

 How insanity wins.
 It didn’t take long to figure out that insanity won hands down.
 Anger is ineffective because it just makes most opponents want to gear down and beat you.
-Friendly is fine if you want to do a lot of bluffing, but in limit games, where the main mistake your opponents make is calling too much, your correct strategy should be emphasize this fault.
+Friendly is fine if you want to do a lot of bluffing, but in limit games (and most no-limit games), where the main mistake your opponents make is calling too much, your correct strategy should be emphasize this fault.
 You should make them call even more.

 There’s a certain not-too-sinister logic that goes with this.
 Let’s say that, instead of wanting to take advantage of your opponents’ too-liberal calling habits; you decided to earn money by bluffing.